 How to Get there: Drive 3 hours from Napier to Gisborne, then take State Highway 35 westbound and turn right onto Wharekopae Rd

 Have breakfast with a picturesque view at Edgemont

 Volcanoview Grand Cafe & Restaurant is famous for its pancakes, plus a spectacular view of Mount Taranaki.
 Talk about win-win!

 Business Hours: 10am onwards, except Monday, Tuesday and public holiday

 Pay homage to amazing glowing creatures of Waitomo Caves

 This is the world-renowned natural attraction that you can’t simply miss.
 As it is a super famous attraction, book your tour ahead.
-You can choose either a 3 hour boat-ride or a 3 hour cave tubing (imagine you floating on big, inflated donut staring at the beautiful glowworms).
+You can choose either a 3-hour boat-ride or a 3-hour cave tubing (imagine you floating on big, inflated doughnut staring at the beautiful glowworms).

 Business hours: 9am-5pm